a-n-rose/Python-Sound-Tool/README.md

 ```
 root@...:~/soundpy# ipython

-In [1]: import soundpy as sp
+In [1]: import soundpy as sp # for non-deep learning related functionality
-In [2]: from soundpy import models as spdl
+In [2]: from soundpy import models as spdl # for deep learning related functionality
 ```

 ### Access to Datasets